AAJA Announces Special Term Appointments of National Officers for 2019-2020 Term

 Click here to view Nicole's complete candidate statement.

-AAJA VICE PRESIDENT OF JOURNALISM PROGRAMS CANDIDATE: KRIS VERA-PHILLIPS
+AAJA VICE PRESIDENT OF JOURNALISM PROGRAMS-ELECT: KRIS VERA-PHILLIPS

 Kris Vera-Phillipsis an Emmy Award-winning news producer with more than 14 years experience in broadcast journalism.
 She recently worked as the senior news producer at KPBS News, San Diego's PBS and NPR station.
 Beyond the newsroom, Kris serves as a governing board member for the Asian American Journalists Association, representing at-large members.
 Before public media, Kris produced news shows and specials for CBS and NBC in the San Francisco Bay Area.
 Beyond the newsroom, Kris helps train and mentor college student journalists with AAJA Voices and NPR's Next Generation Radio Fellowship.
 She also served as a mentor for high school journalists with PBS NewsHour's Student Reporting Labs Academy.